RDistinct/Understanding-React-Props-Hooks/README.md

 Before React 16.8, react components were _class-based_.
 Using classes was the only way to access a component's state and its lifecycle.

-Now react uses functional components, and we need to access a component's state and other React functions.
+Now react uses function components, and we need to access a component's state and other React functions.
 Enter into **HOOKS**.
-The same way class components were able to access state, in functional components we can now do that using hooks.
+The same way class components were able to access state, in function components we can now do that using hooks.

 They are called _Hooks_ because they help us "hook into" React's features such as **state and lifecycle methods**